-Resource type Description Setup AWS Virtual IP resource Assigns a VIP address to an active sever instance, changes the route table of the assigned VIP address, and publishes operations within the VPC.
+Resource type Description Setup AWS Virtual IP resource Assigns a VIP address to an active server instance, changes the route table of the assigned VIP address, and publishes operations within the VPC.
 Required AWS Virtual IP monitor resource Periodically monitors whether the VIP address assigned by the AWS Virtual IP resource exists in the local server and whether the VPC route table is changed illegally.
 (This monitor resource is automatically added when the AWS Virtual IP resource is added.)
 Required AWS AZ monitor resource Periodically monitors the health of the AZ in which the local server ex- ists by using Multi-AZ.
-Recommended IP monitor resource Monitors the health of communica- tion between subnets by checking whether communication with a NAT is available.
-Required to check the health of communication between subnets.
-Other resources and monitor resources Depends on the configuration of the application, such as a mirror disk, used in an HA cluster.
+Recommended Other resources and monitor resources Depends on the configuration of the application, such as a mirror disk, used in an HA cluster.
 Optional